mustafaDabah/Fast-Food-E-commerce-website-React.js-/README.md

 The future of this project: <br />

 * Create an authentication flow by useing firebase .
-* create six pages (Home , About , login , register , shopping cart , our products , checkout ) .
+* create 7 pages (Home , About , login , register , shopping cart , our products , checkout ) .
 * you could make add product to  shopping cart  , it stores at loacal storage .
 * you could filter products at our products page .
 * you could make order and the order data post to firebase storge .